chanzuckerberg/cellxgene-census/docs/articles/2023/20230808-r_api_release.md

 Following our [Census data and schema](../../cellxgene_census_docsite_schema.md), users can navigate and query Census data and metadata by using any combination of gene and cell filters.

-For example, reading a slice of the human cell metadata for about 300K cells with Microglial cells or Neurons from female donors :
+For example, reading a slice of the human cell metadata for about 300K cells with Microglial cells or Neurons from female donors:

 ```r
 library("cellxgene.census")